jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-experience.rst

      - Don’t use underscores in your image name.
 Other than this, the name can be anything memorable. *This bug with underscores will be fixed soon.*
-     - The tag should be the first 6 characters of the SHA in the GitHub commit desired for building the image.
+     - The tag should be the first 6 characters of the SHA in the GitHub commit desired for building the image since this improves reproducibility.

 5. **Push the newly-built Docker image to the cloud.** You can either push this to Docker Hub, or to the gcloud docker repository.
 Here we'll